verlok/verlok.github.io/_posts/2017-09-04-using-intersection-observers-to-create-vanilla-lazyload.md

 ## Observing an element

-Isn't it something missing?
+Isn't something missing?
 Yes it is!
 The code explained until now accomplishes nothing, if we don't **tell our observer to observe an element**, or more than one in our case.
 What we need to do is:

 ```js
 this._elements.forEach(element => {